Parrish (film): Production

 The original director was Joshua Logan with John Patrick to write the script.
 Clark Gable was mentioned as a possible male lead.
 A nationwide talent search was launched to find the younger male lead although Anthony Perkins was also a frontrunner.
 Natalie Wood was announced as young female lead.

 Delmer Daves then became involved as director, which saw Troy Donahue come on board as the lead.

 Parts of the movie were shot in East Windsor and Poquonock (Windsor), Connecticut.
 Mildred Savage, on whose novel the film was based, was a frequent visitor to the set.
 She was quoted during filming as saying:

 My central theme — and fortunately Mr. Daves agrees about this — is that young people today are neither "beat" or "lost".
 I wanted to show an affirmative hero who may be confused because of his youth and sex troubles, but who is still masculine, unaffected and optimistic — able to get ahead on his own two feet.
 The idea of setting this story in the tobacco industry came last.
 It seemed sensible to put a vigorous, healthy young man to work in the soil.

 Delmer Daves differentiated the film from his earlier A Summer Place:

 There I tried to dramatize the terrible end of communication between parents and children.
 Here, in this day of mass identification, I show the need for a young man to establish his individual liberty against the world's increasing push towards conformity.

-It was Claudette Colbert's first film in nine years.
+It was Claudette Colbert's first film in six years.
 "I didn't really intend to make another picture", she admitted at the time.
 "I took this one because I felt it had a point of view.
 The mother wants to break the silver cord and lead a normal sex life of her own."

 "Working with these kids is a little tough sometimes", said Karl Malden of the film's youthful cast.
 "Still, they're eager and they're learning.
 And we can always do retakes if something goes wrong."